 It’s important to get context on this, though.
 Note down any differences in each product that might contribute to a difference in price.
 For example, if one product is priced much higher than the others, it might be due to larger sizing or premium features that other products don’t have.

-Examine Competitors’ Reviews
+Step 5: Examine Competitors’ User Reviews

 Now look through the product reviews for your competition.